contentacms/contenta_jsonapi/docs/demos-consumers-implementation-guidelines.md

 - Month Edition block : how to implement this ?
 - unique path for content : when snail will be ready, we may want to fill "path" field for nodes

-## Minimum Viable Product
+## Minimal Suggested Implementation

-Those features compose the minimal viable product for your recipes magazine.
+Those features compose the minimal suggested implementation for your recipes magazine.

 HOMEPAGE PAGE